Keyword Research for Beginners: Unlock Your Website’s Potential

 - Recap: Is the user looking for information, navigation, commercial investigation, or to transact?

-- Importance: You must match your content to the intent.
-If someone is searching for “buy digital marketing course online,” they want a course page, not a general blog post about what digital marketing is.
+- Importance: You must match your content to the user’s intent.
+Someone searching for “buy digital marketing course online” needs a course page, not a general blog post.

 Keyword Research Process is very important for: